How Long Do LED Lights Last? Do LED Lights Burn Out?

 Temperature can significantly impact LED performance.
 LEDs function optimally in environments with proper ventilation.
 Excess heat can diminish their lifespan.

 An environment prone to extreme conditions can undermine LED efficiency.
-Therefore, considering where LEDs are installed, such as in a kitchen, affects durability.
+Therefore, considering where LEDs are installed, such as in a kitchen with under cabinet puck lights, affects durability.
 Proper installation and ventilation ensure longevity.

 Quality of Components